TomKeur/mysql-to-strict/README.md

 ## Disclaimer

 Before running the generated queries, always backup your database!
-I'm not an Database Administrator (DBA), this tool is working for my specific needs.
+I'm not a Database Administrator (DBA), this tool is working for my specific needs.
 Besides that this is my first Golang project.
 I wrote this tool, because I needed to migrate multiple databases to run on a MySQL Strict server.

 ## License